dart-lang/linter/doc/lint-lifecycle.md

 ### Removal

-Implemented lints can be removed.
+Deprecated or experimental lints can be removed.
+A stable lint should be deprecated before removal.

 (**NOTE**: A change that removes an existing lint should have a corresponding `CHANGELOG` entry.)